RobinU434/DataLiteracy/README.md

 └── utils           # general tooling used by all components: interaction to filesystem, ...
 ```

+For extensive code documentation please refer either to the embedded docstring or to Doxygen documentation in [PDF](docs/code/latex/refman.pdf) or in [HTML](docs/code/html/index.html).

 ## Data

 as previously mentioned we collected forecast data from 36 station across the state of Baden-Württemberg.